Clinical trial enrollment plummets as volunteers are scared off coronavirus treatment pushed by Trump

 Barnabas and other researchers say the potential risks of the drugs have been exaggerated in the heated political controversy ignited when Trump first began promoting them.
 Critics of the president blasted him for touting unproven medications, while his supporters have accused scientists of cover-ups and conspiracies.

-Some people poisoned themselves by taking high doses the drugs or related chemicals, thinking they would provide protection from the novel coronavirus.
+Some people poisoned themselves by taking high doses of the drugs or related chemicals, thinking they would provide protection from the novel coronavirus.

 Now, the randomized, controlled trials necessary to settle the debate are threatened.